open-life-science/ols-theme/README.md

 Or install it yourself as:

     $ gem install ols-theme

+### Development

+To see if the installation has been done correctly, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+This starts a Jekyll server to enable you preview the site.

+## Theme Structure
+- *_includes*:
+ Includes reusable components used within the layouts.

+- *_layouts*:
+Contains the HTML layouts used for different pages.

+- *assets*:
+Contains CSS, JavaScript, and other static files.

+- *_config.yml*:
+Configuration file for the theme settings.

+- *_sass*
+- *.gitignore*
+- *CODE_OF_CONDUCT.md*
+- *Gemfile*
+- *Gemfile.lock*
+- *LICENSE.txt*
+- *README.md*
+- *code-of-conduct.md*
+- *ols-theme.gemspec*

-## Usage
+## Customisation

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+   Modify the theme files, layouts, includes, and assets to match your organisation's branding and requirements.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ols-theme.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/open-life-science/ols-jekyll-theme).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of conduct](https://github.com/open-life-science/ols-jekyll-theme/blob/main/CODE_OF_CONDUCT.md).

-## Development
+## Support and Feedback

-To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `ols-theme.gemspec` accordingly.
+If you encounter any issues or have suggestions for improvements, please feel free to reach out to us at [team@we-are-ols.org].
+We value your feedback and are here to assist you.

+Thank you!

 ## License

+The content of this website are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The code behind the infrastructure is licensed under the [MIT License](LICENSE.txt).